mpachi/SwapiAPITestFramework/README.md

 Cucumber wrapper has been used to write tests in Gherkin style for Behavior Driver Development(BDD).

-For Task2, the postcodes are stored in an external JSON file and fed to tests using Scenario Outline
+For Task2, the postcodes are stored in an external JSON file and fed to tests using Scenario Outline.
+For logging, log4j2 library has been used and all logs are appended to both console and an external log file named Mylogs.log which can be found under root directory.

 # PreRequisite
 Java and Maven must be installed on the machine